Skip to content

 After the Zoom meeting, you will receive two emails from Zoom.
 The first email will notify you that your Zoom recording is ready for viewing, and the second email will notify you that your audio transcript is available.
 Please note that depending on the length of the Zoom recording, it may take a few hours to a few days for your Zoom audio transcription to become available.

-Once you receive the second email from Zoom regarding the completion of your audio transcript, it is important to edit the audio transcript to ensure accurate captions.
+Once you receive the second email from Zoom regarding completing your audio transcript, it is important to edit the transcript to ensure accurate captions.

 2. Check the box next to the Zoom recording, and click on the title of the Zoom meeting.